 Fortunately, I was planning to wear a not-so-casual outfit for the J-Pop Summit 2014 weekend.
 I wanted to look slightly cooler with an outfit that’s more suited with the occasion, complete with wavy hair with purple tips.

 I came up with an outfit soon enough, but I missed the final piece…la pièce de résistance, if you will.
 So I took my wide belt and refashion it into DIY waist corset belt.
 Long story short, I made it so that the detachable fabric pieces are interchangeable.

 Below is the step-by-step process I went through, complete with pictures.
 I hope it give you a little bit of inspiration so you can refashion a cool belt you don’t want to give up yet!

 DIY Waist Corset Belt Materials

-2. For the back of of the belt:
+- For making the details on the back of of the belt:

 – black ribbons

 – fabric scraps (big enough to cover the belt’s cut-outs)

 – (optional) bias tape, wonder tape, featherweight fusible interfacing

 - Tracing paper